unitedstates/congress-legislators/README.md

 * The Sunlight Labs Congress API (http://services.sunlightlabs.com/docs/Sunlight_Congress_API/).
 * The Library of Congress's THOMAS website (http://thomas.loc.gov).

-The YAML files are currently maintained by hand and by scripts in the git repository at https://github.com/unitedstates/congress-legislators-scripts.
+The data is currently maintained both by hand and by some scripts in the `scripts` directory.

 Legislators File Structure and Overview
 ---------------------------------------